Reasoned action approach: Gambling behavior

 Studies also show how RAA can be used to achieve a change of problem gambling behavior.
 In the article, Tom St Quinton not only indicated how gambling behavior can be reduced by using RAA, but also discussed how to maintain the new developed behaviors.

 Work-to-nonwork integration behavior

-Palm, Seubert, & Glaser analysed how motivated employees perform a work role in the nonwork domain, drawing on the RAA.
+Palm, Seubert, and Glaser analysed how motivated employees perform a work role in the nonwork domain, drawing on the RAA.
 The study examined four factors: individuals’ attitudes toward integration (integration preference), perceived employer expectations (injunctive norms), perceived integration behavior of coworkers (descriptive norms), and perceived control to manage the work–nonwork interface (behavioral control).
 The result showed that all four factors all can be served as predictors for work-to-nonwork interface.